 The Essentials of the DNP: The Components of the Doctor of Nursing Practice

-In 2006, the AACN and its member institutions came together and formed a set of essential curricular elements and competencies of the DNP education, entitled the Essentials of Doctoral Education for Advanced Nursing Practice, followed by The Task Force on the Roadmap to the DNP.
+A couple years after the official position statement was released, the AACN and its member institutions came together and formed a set of essential curricular elements and competencies for DNP programs, drawing them all up in a document entitled the Essentials of Doctoral Education for Advanced Nursing Practice, followed by the DNP Roadmap Task Force Report outlining recommendations for how institutions can implement that curriculum.
+These documents remain the primary guidelines for DNP curriculum development and implementation today.

 The DNP builds upon the generalist foundation of a bachelor’s or advanced generalist master’s in nursing and establishes a base for advanced nursing practice in an area of specialization.
 Depending on the program, students may enter a DNP program with a bachelor’s degree (usually a Bachelor of Science in Nursing – BSN) or a master’s degree (usually a Master of Science in Nursing – MSN).